 What's Different About PHR Prep in 2026

-Remote work scenarios: Post-pandemic workplace questions about hybrid arrangements, remote employee management, and distributed team policies continue appearing.
+Remote and hybrid work scenarios: Post-pandemic workplace questions about hybrid arrangements, remote employee management, multi-state employment compliance, and distributed team policies continue to appear.
+The exam treats these as a normal part of HR practice rather than as exceptions.

 Common Mistakes on PHR Questions